 If you prefer to get your swole on before the sun comes up, proper nutrition must start the night before your workout, explains Jim White RD, ACSM HFS, owner of Jim White Fitness and Nutrition Studios.
 He suggests having a cup of brown rice, a cup of steamed broccoli and 3 to 5 ounces of lean protein for dinner, and then having a small snack like a banana with a tablespoon of almond butter in the morning before hitting the weights.
 "You won't have enough time to digest a bigger meal if you want to fit in a workout before heading to the office," he notes.

 The Best Pre-workout Fuel if You… Strength Train in the P.m.

-If you want to get the most from your after-dark sweat session, you’ll need to eat a combination of complex carbs, veggies and protein two or three hours before lacing up your sneakers.
+If you want to get the most from your after-dark sweat session, you'll need to eat a combination of complex carbs, veggies and protein two or three hours before lacing up your sneakers.
 A medium-sized sweet potato, a cup of steamed spinach and 3-5 ounces of chicken breast, lean ground turkey, or white fish fits the bill says White.
-Speaking of healthy eats, get your flat-belly fix with the essential 8 Foods That Beat the Bloat.
+Speaking of healthy eats, get your flat-belly fix with the essential 42 Foods to Stop Belly Bloat.